 Frame rate can be limited by the shutter speed and the device link throughput settings.

-Unless we're outdoors in sunlight it's better to use a manual shutter speed, otherwise it's likely the video will be too blurry for sports analysis.
-To reduce blur we recommend a shutter speed less than 2ms (2000μs), with adequate lighting the shutter speed can be less than 1ms (1000μs).
+Unless we're outdoors in sunlight it's better to use manual exposure, otherwise it's likely the video will be too blurry for sports analysis.
+To reduce blur we recommend an exposure time less than 2ms (2000μs), with adequate lighting the exposure time should be less than 1ms (1000μs).

 How bright the video image will be is a combination of the shutter speed, gain settings, lens aperture and how much light is available.

 Having gain set to auto is preferable in changing light conditions, but if you have an indoors environment setting gain to manual is the better way to go.